Black Lives Matter Ally Group

 1) Read The Sugarcoated Language of White Fragility (http://huffpost.com/us/entry/10909350) and Bryan Stevenson’s Just Mercy: A Story of Justice and Redemption, the UUA Common Read in 2015-2016.
 From the New York Times Book Review: “Just Mercy will make you upset and it will make you hopeful.”

 2) Watch 13th documentary (online) about racism in the criminal justice system since the passage of the 13th Amendment to Constitution outlawing slavery at the end of the Civil War.
-You can join the BLM Ally Group for a screening and discussion of this on Tues May 23, 7:30 pm in the CVUUS Sanctuary.
+BLM Ally Group arranged a screening and discussion of this in May.
 The film by director Ava DuVernay opens with the facts that today the US has 5% of the world’s population but 25% of the people in the world who are incarcerated.
 It demonstrates that slavery has been perpetuated in practices since the end of the American Civil War through such actions as criminalizing behavior and enabling police to arrest poor freedmen and force them to work for the state under convict leasing; suppression of African Americans by disenfranchisement, lynchings and Jim Crow; conservative Republicans declaring a war on drugs that weighed more heavily on minority communities and, by the late 20th century, mass incarceration of people of color in the United States.
 It examines the prison-industrial complex and the emerging detention-industrial complex, demonstrating how much money is being made by corporations from such incarceration.

 3) See I Am Not Your Negro (written by James Baldwin).
 BLM Ally Group and SURJ arranged sold out showings at Middlebury’s Marquis Theater on Wed.
 Mar 1 and a re-screening on April 19.